t8y2/repos-sync/README.md

 4. Select the necessary permissions: repo, then generate a token and save it.
 5. Edit the .env file to configure your GitHub token.
 6. Edit the repos.yaml file to set up your repositories.
+7. To use the batch deletion feature, simply configure the token and the plat_host in the source section above.

 ```yaml
 source: